-Welcome to the list of 50 of the top award winning packaging & branding agencies in the UK 2015, take a look for inspiration or if you are searching for in a different type of agency then check out:
+Welcome to our list of 50 of the top award winning packaging design & branding agencies in the UK.
+Check them out for inspiration, there may be a specific type of agency you are looking for.

 I wonder if we will start this list all singing off the same song sheet?
 Well we certainly can with Anthem, they have won Gold and Silver at the PAC Leadership Awards, recognising their excellence in packaging design, they also won a Pentaward for their Nestlé Noir Packaging.
 Anthems portfolio examples all seem somewhat American in their design, but they do have a worldwide presence with 2 UK offices amongst their studios.
 The Coca Cola packaging they did for the Beijing Olympics is outstanding, as is their Nestlé Rolo Cone packaging.